Skip to main content

-There are four Waste generated in operations calculation methods to choose from:
+There are five Waste generated in operations calculation methods to choose from:

-Amount per waste type uses the amount of waste per waste type (i.e. glass, paper, plastics, organic, residual and wastewater).
+• Amount per waste type uses the amount of waste per waste type (i.e. glass, paper, plastics, organic, residual, wastewater, EEE, and batteries).
 This is our recommended calculation method as it provides the most accurate results.

 We recommend calculation methods based on their accuracy, but ultimately, you should choose a calculation method that fits the data you have access to.